 AdWords (defunct as it rebranded to ‘Google Ads’): The pay-per-click (PPC) search engine marketing (SEM) program provided by Google.

-ALT Attribute: A line of text used to describe the content associated with a non-text based file, typically an image.
-A traditionally strong correlation exists between use of keywords in these attributes and high rankings for the pages that contain them.
+ALT Attribute: A line of text describes the content associated with a non-text-based file, typically an image.
+A traditionally strong correlation exists between the use of keywords in these attributes and high rankings for the pages that contain them.

-AMP: Accelerated Mobile Pages, an ‘open-source initiative aiming to make the web better for all.
-The project enables the creation of websites and ads that are consistently fast, beautiful and high-performing across devices and distribution platforms.’
+AMP: Accelerated Mobile Pages, an ‘open-source initiative aiming to improve the web for all.
+The project enables the creation of websites and ads that are consistently fast, beautiful, and high-performing across devices and distribution platforms.’

 Application Programming Interface (API): A document interface that allows software applications to interact with other applications.
-For example the Twitter API.
+For example, the ChatGPT API.

 Attention Economy: ‘digital products are competing for users’ limited attention.
 The modern economy increasingly revolves around the human attention span and how products capture that attention.’
 (NNGroup)